 The Canon EOS-1Ds and the Panasonic Lumix DMC-GX850 (labelled Panasonic GX800 in some countries) are two digital cameras that were officially introduced, respectively, in September 2002 and January 2017.
 The 1Ds is a DSLR, while the GX850 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (1Ds) and a Four Thirds (GX850) sensor.
-The Canon has a resolution of 11 megapixel, whereas the Panasonic provides 15.8 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 11 megapixels, whereas the Panasonic provides 15.8 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1Ds vs Panasonic GX850

-An illustration of the physical size and weight of the Canon 1Ds and the Panasonic GX850 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1Ds – represents 100 percent across all the size and weight measures).
+The physical size and weight of the Canon 1Ds and the Panasonic GX850 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1Ds – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX850 is considerably smaller (72 percent) than the Canon 1Ds.
 Moreover, the GX850 is substantially lighter (79 percent) than the 1Ds.
 It is worth mentioning in this context that the 1Ds is splash and dust resistant, while the GX850 does not feature any corresponding weather-sealing.